robinicole/secret_santa/README.md

 # A secret santa react app (In progress)

-A simple secret santa application.
+A simple secret santa application to learn React

 TODO:
 - Add a mail system
-- Improve the design
+- Improve the design(material ui ?)
 - Make it possible to submit users with enter